dloss/klp/README.md

 When using `--input-exec`/`-I`, any string value in your event (whether from the original parsed event or created during processing) can be split into columns using the `cols()` method.
 This is especially useful for processing fixed-format logs or extracting information from complex field values.

-Background info: This method is available, because the variables for the event keys are not simple strings but an enhanced string type with additional methods, `.cols()` being one of them.
+Background: This method is available because the event key variables are an enhanced string type, which includes additional methods, such as `.cols()`.

 ```python
 cols(column_spec, sep=None, outsep=" ")